"Directly for the conduct of exempt activities"

 Directly for the active conduct of exempt activities refers to qualifying distributions a foundation makes that are used to conduct exempt activities by the foundation itself, rather than by or through grantee organization(s) that receive the distributions.

-Grants to other organizations to help them conduct their activities are an indirect, rather than direct, means of carrying out the foundation's exempt purpose of the private foundation, even though the activities of the grantee organization may further the exempt activities of the grantor foundation.
+Grants to other organizations to help them conduct their activities are an indirect, rather than direct, means of carrying out the private foundation's exempt purpose, even though the activities of the grantee organization may further the exempt activities of the grantor foundation.

 Amounts paid to buy or maintain assets used directly in the conduct of the foundation’s exempt activities, such as the operating assets of a museum, public park, or historic site, are direct expenditures for the active conduct of the foundation’s exempt activities.
 Likewise, administrative expenses (such as staff salaries and traveling expenses) and other operating costs necessary to conduct the foundation’s exempt activities (regardless of whether they are directly for the active conduct of exempt activities) are treated as qualifying distributions expended directly for the active conduct of exempt activities if the expenses and costs are reasonable in amount.